-Proxy: Substitute for voting member (participating; voting).
+· Proxy: Substitute for voting member (participating; voting).
 A single voting committee member can only be represented by a single individual acting solely as their proxy in that meeting, and that person must be a member of the same constituency group (i.e., faculty for another faculty, student for another student, etc.).

-A Proxy Form (see Appendix B) must be completed and communicated to the committee chair prior to the meeting.
+· A Proxy Form (see Appendix B) must be completed and communicated to the committee chair prior to the meeting.
 This can be done in person or via email.
 It is the responsibility of the voting member to inform the proxy of issues and constituent feedback.
 The proxy must then report back to the voting member.
 A voting member of a committee can only use a proxy twice during the course of the academic year.

-Alternate: For College Council only.
+· Alternate: For College Council only.
 Alternates are appointed by constituent groups and serve as a voting member when the designated constituent member is absent.
 To ensure continuity, the alternate is expected to attend all meetings of the participatory governance committee and remain in direct contact with the designated constituent member and the constituency group.

 These alternates (participating; non-voting) are appointed by constituency leaders; they participate but do not vote unless as proxy for a designated representative member.

-Note Taker:
+· Note Taker:

 Each Participatory Governance Committee shall have a note taker, responsible for recording discussions and conclusions and comprising the meeting minutes.
-The note taker either shall be an elected member of the Committee, to serve for the term of the semester as note taker and as a voting member; or shall be provided by the Administrator assigned to the committee and serve as a non-voting member.
+The note taker shall be an elected member of the Committee (decided upon at the first meeting), to serve for the term of the semester as note taker and as a voting member.
+If the committee is unable to identify an elected member to serve as the note taker, the Administrator assigned to the committee may provide the note taker, for the term of the semester.
+That person will serve as a non-voting member.
 Exceptions to this rule are noted in specific Committee Procedures.

-Guest
+· Guest

 Three types of guests attend participatory governance committee meetings:

-Guests who provide expert knowledge and have been invited to attend on behalf of the chairs/co-chairs or a committee member;
+o Guests who provide expert knowledge and have been invited to attend on behalf of the chairs/co-chairs or a committee member;

-Guests who wish to make a statement during open comment or on an agenda item; and
+o Guests who wish to make a statement during open comment or on an agenda item; and

-Guests who wish to observe the meeting.
+o Guests who wish to observe the meeting.

 Guests do not have voting privileges and are only allowed to comment upon invitation, such as the agenda item for which they are providing expertise or during open comment.
 All meeting guests should be respectful, enter and exit the meeting with as little disruption as possible, and limit their comments to the agenda items under discussion, unless they are commenting during open comment.